abhishektiwari/jwtforge/README.md

 jwtforge stop
 ```

-Analyze and directly test a JWT-protected API from its OpenAPI specification:
+Use the OpenAPI Pen Test Generator to analyze and directly test a JWT-protected API from its OpenAPI specification:

 ```bash
 jwtforge pentest validate --spec openapi.yaml